apache/cordova-coho/docs/plugins-release-process.md

     for l in $ACTIVE; do ( cd $l; v="$(grep version= plugin.xml | grep -v xml | head -n1 | cut -d'"' -f2)"; echo "Tagging $l to $v"; git tag "$v" ); done

 ## Test
- * Create mobilespec and sanity check all plugins on at least one platform (preferably, a released version of the platform and not master)
- * Run through mobilespec, ensuring to do manual tests that relate to changes in the RELEASENOTES.md
+ Create mobilespec and sanity check all plugins on at least one platform (preferably, a released version of the platform and not master).
+Run through mobilespec, ensuring to do manual tests that relate to changes in the RELEASENOTES.md

+    cordova-mobile-spec/createmobilespec/createmobilespec.js --android --ios
+    (cd mobilespec && ./cordova build && ./cordova run android)

 ## Create Release Branch